Zangeti/TextureBase/README.md

 ### Wild Cards (\*)

 **This is not necessary to get your texturepack working**.
-I recommend reading up on this however if you are intrested in what other things TextureBase can do for you (such as Wild Cards in directory/fiile names in config.lua data table).
+I recommend reading up on this however if you are interested in what other things TextureBase can do for you (such as Wild Cards in directory/fiile names in config.lua data table).
 If you are not finding the config.lua data table syntax above is making it unpractical / impossible to implement what you want, **[SKIP THIS SECTION](#youre-done)**<br/>
 **Wild Cards increase your flexibility in defining folders to be retextured in the config.lua data table**<br/>

 - Wild Cards allow for parts of a string to be unknown, which is denoted by an \* (asterix)<br/>